Wireguard

 Other Devices

-- Phone: Install Wireguard and scan the QR code from the web UI (
+- Mobile: Install WireGuard and scan the QR code via the web UI (

-) - PC: Install the Wireguard client and import the config file
+http://server-ip:51821) - Desktop: Install the WireGuard client and import the downloaded config file.

-- Warning: If a client device is on the same LAN as the server, edit
+- Note: If the client machine is on the same local network as the server, edit the